BojackHorseback/ai_qual_anthropic/README.md

-# Code for "Conversations at Scale: Robust AI-led Interviews with a Simple Open-Source Platform"
+# Code for "Conversations at Scale: Robust AI-led Interviews with a Simple Open-Source Platform" - Claude Version

 There are two options to explore the AI-led interviews discussed in the paper.